 Try this: Address these issues at the skin level and from within.
 Using gentle, unscented personal care products including cleansers and detergents, and keeping skin moisturized, can help support a healthy skin microbiome.
 Taking steps to reduce stress and improve your diet will also help support the immune system and boost the skin's ability to be resilient.

 8. You've been drinking more alcohol than usual.

-If your alcohol consumption has spiked since the start of the coronavirus pandemic, there are more than a few reasons to scale back.
+If your alcohol consumption has spiked lately, there are more than a few reasons to scale back.
 But as it relates to immunity, "even if you're not an alcoholic, alcohol actually directly weakens white blood cells," says Moday.
 "It also causes a lot of inflammation of the gut, which can distress that gut-immune barrier."

 Try this: No one's going to tell you not to have a casual glass of wine now and then, but if you've been leaning on alcohol to de-stress (and you certainly wouldn't be alone), consider a healthy stress-busting alternative like full-spectrum hemp extract.* And if drinking is more about the ritual, consider sipping on kombucha or a booze-free craft cocktail, instead.